THE EAST NEUK OF FIFE

 Scotland’s Secret Bunker

-The secret bunker is a legacy of the Cold War and has now been opened-up for tours.
+Buried a little bit inland in the East Neuk of Fife is Scotland’s secret bunker is a legacy of the Cold War and has now been opened-up for tours.
 It’s conveniently located just outside Crail, and this has doubtless added to it’s recent increased popularity.
 We know this is a secret establishment because it appears on Google maps!
 We prefer to think that it’s actually a testimony to the cunning of British intelligence.
 Think about it?
 If you had to camouflage a secret bunker then what better place to conceal one then the golf courses of Crail and Kingsbarns?
 Those Russians would never had stood a chance against this quality of cunning and guile!